httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 The policy can also define limits on cookie size, cookie expiry (see
 {{attribute-expires}} and {{attribute-max-age}}), and the number of cookies per domain or in total.

+The recomended cookie expiry upper limit is 400 days, but this can be lower to reflect shorter browser data retention timelines or higher to support different use cases (e.g., machine-to-machine communication over HTTP).

 The goal of a restrictive cookie policy is often to improve security or privacy.
 User agents often allow users to change the cookie policy (see {{user-controls}}).